dpezely/anagram-phrases/README.md

-Even though the final step is technically a brute-force approach, the search space will have been aggressively pruned from typically 100 thousand to 300 thousand words to one tenth of the original number while loading the dictionary.
+Even though the final step is technically a brute-force approach, the search space will have been aggressively pruned from typically 100 thousand to 300 thousand words to one tenth of that original number while loading the dictionary.

+> Therefore, time complexity of `O(N*M*logN)` becomes reasonable due to the
+> pruned search space, N and phrase length, M.  This has been the case when
+> N begins above 300k but reduced within N=30 to N=4000 for M=2 and M=4 word
+> English phrases.
+>
+> Running time for those have been well under one minute on a single core of
+> i7-8550U CPU with laptop-grade SSD storage.

-In addition, this implementation leverages many opportunities for local optimizations when searching to spare a loop iteration and short-circuiting based upon commutative properties of multiplication.
+In addition, this implementation leverages many opportunities for local optimizations when searching.
+One optimization spares an occasional loop iteration and short-circuits based upon commutative properties of multiplication.

 Duplicates will appear within preliminary results, having different order of the same words, so there's room for future improvement.